huffypiet/implicit-vs-explicit-css-html/cl4psod4r00zon1nvhf2458s7.md

 </html>
 ```

-Placing `<div>` element into a `<head>` element, is forbidden, I think, but  lets say we go ahead with our mischievous endeavor trying our clever way of achieving  the load spinner and keeping our main markup clear of the loader code then you will notice HTML `CMF` kick into action.
+Placing `<div>` element into a `<head>` element is forbidden, I think, but let's say we go ahead with our mischievous endeavor trying our clever way of achieving the load spinner and keeping our main markup clear of the loader code thats when you will notice HTML `CMF` kick into action.

 This function albeit a bit abstract, organizes HTML elements into the proper way it should be organized when your website runs.
 So say when you inspect your code after running the latter snippet?
 The snippet would show up instead of the markup you wrote in the browser.